working-agile/bank-account-java/README.md

 * illustration of pico container to share state between step definition classes
 * illustration of scenario templates and example tables
 * illustration of the usage of mock objects
+* outline of the BDD approach to implement the Transaction SHistory

 ### Branches ###